DukiChoi/MotionTrackingWithBNO-055/README.md

-# Making a Graph Using TinyEKF DLL and Motion Tracking With BNO-055
+# Making a Graph Using TinyEKF DLL and Motion Tracking With WT931 and BNO-055

 1) Making a Graph Using TinyEKF DLL
   * This uses DLL with python ctypes module to draw a 3D graph.